Slavonice: Geography

-Slavonice is located about 29 km southeast of Jindřichův Hradec.
+Slavonice is located about 29 km southeast of Jindřichův Hradec and 63 km east of České Budějovice.
 It lies on the border with Austria and is adjacent to the municipality of Waldkirchen an der Thaya.
-Despite administratively being a part of the South Bohemian Region, the town lies in the historical land of Moravia.
+Despite being a part of the modern South Bohemian Region, the town lies in the historical land of Moravia.

 The eastern part of the municipal territory with the town proper lies in the Křižanov Highlands, the western part lies in the Javořice Highlands and includes the highest point of Slavonice at 695 m above sea level.
-The Slavonický Stream flows through the town and feed several ponds in the municipal territory.
+The stream Slavonický potok flows through the town and supplies several fishponds in the municipal territory.

 History

 Slavonice was founded in the 12th century.
 The first written mention is from 1260.
 The settlement and later a market village slowly developed into a fortified town.
 From the 13th century, the underground system was built, which served as drainage and town's defense system.
 In the 14th century, Slavonice extended to the west (today's Míru Square) and to the east (today's Horní Square).

 At the end of the 15th century, ponds began to be established in the area.
 Slavonice reached its greatest prosperity in the 16th century, when it was an important town on the trade route from Prague to Vienna, which brought it great wealth.
 During these times, it gained its Renaissance look.
 When the route was relocated, the town's source of wealth dried up, which contributed to the preservation of a unique set of Renaissance houses.

 The town and the surrounding countryside were lightly fortified in the period leading up to the World War II.
-Some of these small bunker complexes have been repaired and refurbished, with mock battles of Wehrmacht and Czechoslovak forces taking place in summer.
-The area and defences were never used against the Third Reich, being settled by a German-speaking majority, as the town and region had to be surrendered to the Third Reich following the Munich Agreement.

-The original German-speaking population was expelled in June 1945 following the World War II.
+Some of these small bunker complexes have been repaired and refurbished.
+The area and defences were never used against Nazi Germany, being settled by a German-speaking majority, as the town and region had to be surrendered to the Nazi Germany following the Munich Agreement.
+The original German-speaking population was expelled in June 1945 following World War II.

 Being so close to the Austrian border, Slavonice was heavily affected by the creation of the Iron Curtain during the period of communism.
 The hamlet of Maříž was emptied of its inhabitants during the communist era in an effort to prevent people from living anywhere near the border with non-communist Austria.
-After the Velvet Revolution and the fall of communism, Maříž was recolonized by ceramics artists, and Slavonice has once again become a popular destination for Czech tourists and artists.
+After the Velvet Revolution and the fall of communism, Maříž was recolonized by ceramics artists.

 Demographics

 Transport

-There is the road border crossing with Austria Slavonice / Fratres.
+On the Czech-Austrian border is the road border crossing Slavonice / Fratres.

-Slavonice is the final station on the Telč–Dačice–Slavonice railway line.
+Slavonice is the final station on the railway line heading from Havlíčkův Brod.